 Lauren Larson has been a member of Shoreline Ringers since 2006.
 Her “real job” is at Electric Boat Corporation.
 Apparently, science and music do mix.
 She and Pete Larson are married.
 She is an accomplished hula hooper and card shuffler, has conversed with orcas in the Pacific Ocean using her flute, and once played chicken with a barracuda.
 It turned first.

 Pete Larson began his handbell career in 1993, under the direction of Jane Nolan, who taught him to love handbells while at St. Luke Lutheran’s Concert Handbell Choir.
 Having only taken about half a year off from ringing bells since starting, it is the activity to which he is most committed, biology notwithstanding.
 He currently works as an integration analyst at Progeny Systems in Groton.
-Pete also has two young children, who can sometimes been seen near the front row of concerts watching daddy (and mommy!) play bells.
+Pete also has two young children, who can sometimes been seen near the front row of concerts watching mom and dad play bells.